 Shinsen Sushi Bar and Restaurant – Sapphire Bloc

-Insider tip: Book a table at their first branch in Pasig here and get P300 off your total bill!
+Insider tip: Book a table with us and get P300 off your bill!

 Tori Tori Kushiyaki Bar – Pearl Drive

-Tori Tori Kushiyaki Bar is an affordable Japanese place that is mostly known for their yakitori and kushiyaki – skewered meat and vegetables.
+One of the best affordable Japanese places in Pasig city, Tori Tori Kushiyaki Bar is a restaurant that’s mostly known for their yakitori and kushiyaki which is skewered meat and vegetables.

 Ogetsu Hime – SM Megamall

-From the same group who brought us Dads-Saisaki-Kamayan, Ogetsu Hime (which means goddess of food), specializes in everything Japanese.
-Watch them expertly prepare your sushi right in front of you while you enjoy their premium steaks straight from the grill.
+Ogetsu Hime (which means goddess of food) specializes in everything Japanese.
+Have the dining experience of your life by watching them expertly preparing your sushi right in front of you while you enjoy their premium steaks straight from the grill.